forlilab/Ringtail/README.md

 ## Installation

-Ringtail requires Python ≥3.9.
+Ringtail requires Python ≥3.9 and is tested on Linux, macOS, and Windows.
 It's recommended to install Ringtail in a dedicated environment such as conda or micromamba.

 ```bash
 $ conda create -n ringtail python=3.11